 A luxurious Uniworld tour of Venice and the Po river is the ideal way to discover the Floating City, which won Best European Destination at the British Cruise Awards 2018.
 By Gary Buchanan

 Known as La Serenissima, the most serene, Venice did for artistry what Greece did for democracy.
-With its surfeit of beauty, this is a truly special city and fascinating to explore.
+With its surfeit of beauty, this is a truly special city and fascinating to explore on a Uniworld Boutique River Cruise Collection stay-and-cruise.
 Ideally fused with its watery element, the implausible setting, with its Campanile and domes, colonnades and pinnacles, is an impressive sight and an architectural enthusiastʼs paradise.

 For almost a thousand years this aquatic city of marble and stone at the northern tip of the Adriatic was the acknowledged mistress of the Mediterranean.
 Never once was it invaded or destroyed.
 The shallow lagoon that separates Venice from the mainland not only acted as protection, but was instrumental in establishing an enduring trading empire that was the envy of the civilised world.

 Similarly, the merriment in the Castillo Lounge on board Uniworld’s River Countess was the envy of curious tourists enjoying an evening passeggiata.
 This was the first of five nights I spent alongside either the San Basilio pier in the Dorsoduro district or at the Sette Martiri, a prestigious location in the Castello neighbourhood where superyachts tie up close to grandiose restaurants.